-Weber, Rationality and Cultural Man: The Position and Role of Rationality in the Formation of Cultural Values
+Weber, Rationality, and the Cultural Human: The Role and Position of Rationality in the Formation of Cultural Values

 Authors